cosmos/interchain-security/CONTRIBUTING.md

 [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
 Additionally, **each PR should only address a single issue**.

-NOTE: when merging, GitHub will squash commits and rebase on top of the main.
+**Note:** When merging, GitHub will squash commits and rebase on top of the main.

+#### Large / complex contributions

+For large/complex changes, it is **absolutely** required to have up-front discussion in issues/GitHub discussions.
+In some cases, it would be preferable to even have synchronous design sessions to socialize a collective understanding of the nature of incoming changes prior to the work even starting.

+It needs to be feasible for our team to review large/complex changes.
+This means that changes either need to be submitted in multiple small PRs (300-500 lines per PR max) that build on top of one another, or that large PRs need to be structured such that they can be reviewed commit by commit (300-500 lines per commit max), with each commit performing a single logical task.

 ### Pull Request Templates